 Over 35 Years

-What began as an Equalizer® product training day for customers back in 1992, Auto Glass Academy was formed out of the culmination of many years of research and active participation by many companies and individuals that contributed to industry initiatives and training.
+What began as an Equalizer® product training day for customers back in 1992, Our Academy was formed out of the culmination of many years of research and active participation by many companies and individuals that contributed to industry initiatives and training.

 In the mid-1980s, Carlite, a division of Ford Motor Company, began sending Al Girard to locations throughout the USA to give seminars on the recommended procedures of removing and installing glass in Ford vehicles.
 This successful series soon expanded into the 1990s with a more formalized physical school located in Dearborn, Michigan that focused on more of the necessary hands-on procedures necessary for the auto glass industry.
 Len Stolk eventually took over for Al after his retirement and spearheaded many industry initiatives and reached out to other automobile manufacturers to become involved in Carlite's intention to bring quality technical training to the industry.
 Many videos were produced over Carlite's existence, usually focused on specific vehicles of interest or degree of difficulty.